Dinners · The Sunday Classic

 Cured bacon can be salty.
 Bringing it to the boil once and starting fresh draws off the excess so the meat — and the liquid you'll reuse — is seasoned, not briny.

-Is this the same as corned beef and cabbage?
+Is bacon and cabbage the same as corned beef and cabbage?

 They're cousins.
 Bacon and cabbage is the original Irish dish; emigrants in America swapped in corned beef, which was cheaper there, and that became the St Patrick's Day standard in the US.